 PMLE most often occurs in spring and early summer on areas of the body exposed to the sun.

 Symptoms usually appear within 1 to 4 days after exposure to sunlight.
 They include any of the following:

 Exams and Tests

-The health care provider will examine your skin.
-Usually, the provider can diagnose PMLE based on your description of the symptoms.
+Your provider will examine your skin.
+Usually, your provider can diagnose PMLE based on your description of the symptoms.

 Tests that may be done include:

 - Phototesting, during which your skin is exposed to special ultraviolet light to check if your skin develops a rash

 - Removing a small amount of skin for examination skin biopsy to rule out other diseases

 Steroid creams or ointments containing vitamin D may be prescribed by your provider.
 They are used 2 or 3 times a day at the start of the eruption.
 Steroid or other types of pills may be used for more severe cases.